JackV2020/Domoticz-ToonMonitor/README.md

  - free memory
  - network input
  - network output
- - Wifi strength ( Toon 1, I do not know where to get it on a Toon 2 )
+ - Wifi strength

 The buttons are protected by a password you enter in Domoticz in :

  - > Setup > Settings > Light/Switch Protection: Password.

 The plugin also creates a room with the name you enter for your hardware item.

+By going to the Switches menu and editing the switches you can remove the protection.
+After a restart of the plugin the protection will not change.

 Updates are done every minute.